Benchmarking Overton Pluralism in LLMs: Automated Benchmarking with LLM Judges

 \section{Automated Benchmarking with LLM Judges}

 While human data remains critical for benchmarking Overton pluralism, there is a need for scalable evaluation alternatives when human judgments are too costly.
 Given recent works showing LLMs' success simulating human survey responses \citep{argyle_out_2023}, we test whether LLMs can predict a human's perceived representation score (Likert 1--5) for a given model output.
 During our pilot study (\Cref{appendix:detailed}), we tested a variety of prompting methods across several LLMs (GPT-4.1 mini and nano, Gemini Flash, and Gemini 2.5 Pro).
 We found that Gemini 2.5 Pro \citep{google_gemini_2025-1} performed best using a few-shot prompt containing example user ratings of other LLM responses to the same question, as well as a user's written free response (FS+FR).
-We use this method to predict ratings on the Model Slant portion of our dataset\footnote{Due to resource constraints, it was not feasible to predict on all 29,016 data points.} and conduct ablations in \Cref{appendix:ablations}.
+We use this method to predict ratings on the Model Slant portion of our dataset\footnote{Due to resource constraints, it was not feasible to predict on all data points.} and conduct ablations in \Cref{appendix:ablations}.

-Performance is compared against two baselines. \begin{enumerate} \item The \emph{semantic similarity} baseline selects the closest among the seven other responses to the same question,\footnote{Calculated using cosine similarity of response embeddings from OpenAI’s \texttt{text-embedding-3-large}} and assigns its rating. \item The \emph{mean-of-others} baseline uses the average of the user’s ratings for the other seven responses, rounded to the nearest integer to match the 1–5 Likert scale values. \end{enumerate}
+Performance is compared against two baselines. \begin{enumerate} \item The \emph{semantic similarity} baseline selects the closest among the seven other responses to the same question,\footnote{Calculated using cosine similarity of response embeddings.} and assigns its rating. \item The \emph{mean-of-others} baseline uses the average of the user’s ratings for the other seven responses, rounded to the nearest integer to match the 1–5 Likert scale values. \end{enumerate}

 We predict ratings for all data points three times and evaluate using the (rounded) average prediction.